jaywyeee/arknights-calendar/README.md

 ## Arknights Calendar
-A webpage featuring a projection of the future event schedule of the game Arknights, as well as past CN, EN, and TW schedules.
+A webpage featuring various event schedules of the game Arknights.

 ## Developing
 ### Requirements